tyronyiu/Uni/tmp.md

 like The weather, resource availability, supply chain ambiguity or human err.
-Such stability can be achieved by implementing technologies from data science and AI, in order to make holistic and accurate predictions, which can bridge the gaps of stability in said dynamic.
+Such stability can be achieved by implementing technologies from data science and AI, in order to make holistic and accurate predictions, which can bridge the gaps of stability in said dynamic. *(Artificial Intelligence And Blockchain: 3 Major Benefits Of Combining These Two Mega-Trends, 2019)*

 > For example, problems that extrapolate when accumulated, meaning getting harder
 > to solve the worse it gets, hoard a lot of potential under said considerations.
 > Management of intelligent systems for smart cities of the globalized world could
 > automate waste-management, resource-distribution (public & commercial),
 > *commodity* supply (e.g. food) or disaster/problem response optimisation.
+> *(AI-powered waste management gets under way in China, 2019)*

 The globalisation trend opposing though is such another force, the of the wish for sovereignty, shared by many nations.
 The most analogical example currently,